-Learn how to upload SVG Files to Cricut Design Space with this simple tutorial.
+Learn how to upload an SVG File to Cricut Design Space with this simple tutorial.
 You can use this with graphics you purchase or graphics you create!

 This post is sponsored by Cricut.
 All opinions are 100% mine.